qwx9/notes/net/algorithms/machinelearning/introduction.md

 	→ KNN: k-nearest	→ NN		(noyaux)	→ DT, RF	→ BN		→ min cost
 	  neighbours		→ deep NN	→ SVN		(one or more	(reseaux       of function, trees)		bayesiens)    linear or not
-Here we'll focus on connectionist approches, starting with simple networks with a single neuron.